mT5: A massively multilingual pre-trained text-to-text transformer: Abstract

 \section{Abstract}

 The recent ``Text-to-Text Transfer Transformer'' (T5) leveraged a unified text-to-text format and scale to attain state-of-the-art results on a wide variety of English-language NLP tasks.
 In this paper, we introduce mT5, a multilingual variant of T5 that was pre-trained on a new Common Crawl-based dataset covering $101$ languages.
-We describe the design and modified training of mT5 and demonstrate its state-of-the-art performance on many multilingual benchmarks.
-All of the code and model checkpoints used in this work are publicly available.\footnote{ \url{http://goo.gle/mt5-code}}
+We detail the design and modified training of mT5 and demonstrate its state-of-the-art performance on many multilingual benchmarks.
+We also describe a simple technique to prevent ``accidental translation'' in the zero-shot setting, where a generative model chooses to (partially) translate its prediction into the wrong language.
+All of the code and model checkpoints used in this work are publicly available.\footnote{ \url{https://goo.gle/mt5-code}}